 Harmonic Resonance – Colwyn band involved with Mase.
 Became Bite in 2005.
 Bay rock band (formed 2003), learning their trade at Battle of The Bands contests. (see also Freaky Peach, Kixxstart Kitty)

-Hate Time - Two piece Prestatyn band (c1989) feat; Dean Roberts (later of Psycho Sexual Sex Terrestrials) & Wayne Murray (later became London based DJ Rollercoaster).
-Rel one demo of the outstanding Take The Chance amongst others at RRS Colwyn Bay.
+Hate Time – Two piece Prestatyn band (c1989) feat; Dean Roberts (later of Psycho Sexual Sex Terrestrials) & Wayne Murray (later became London based DJ Rollercoaster – sadly died Jun19).
+Rel one demo of the outstanding Take The Chance among others at RRS Colwyn Bay.

 Hatework – Anglesey based extreme metal band.
 Rel CD ‘Cold, Sterile, Loveless’ & is still available at COB records in Bangor (reviewed in ‘Kerrang!’).
 They sounded a bit like The Dillinger Escape Plan. feat; Pat Withers (voc), Bryn Moore (gtr), Gareth B Jones (bass), The Major (drms) (now in Logic of Impossibility) who was replaced by Ian Cunliff (drms) (ex Power Gruj, Something Personal).
 Duncan Black (who played gtr on the CD but not live), says, ‘When they got around to organising gigs, it was clear they needed someone to play my lead parts, but I was busy playing for This Thing, so they offered the position to one Chris ‘Bagga’ Evans.
 He performed live with the band at their most memorable gigs in Scotland and the Crypt in Bangor.’
 Singer Pat’s bizarre stage attire included Rod Stewart wigs, shell suit bottoms pulled up to his neck and a Bernie Clifton Ostrich suit.
 Band split around 1999.